 To help you sort out what each term means so you can decide the level of protection that's right for you, I've detailed the most important features of a good antivirus and Internet security suite.

-Anti-malware comes as an integrated feature in most antivirus programs; it detects and removes malicious programing.
+Anti-malware protection comes as an integrated feature in most antivirus programs; it detects and removes malicious programming.
 Worms, viruses, and Trojan horses are all types of malicious software which can damage the inner workings of your device.

-Be wary of advertisements for "free" anti-malware trials which promise to clean up your computer.
-These are often predatory scams which try to steal your personal information or gain access into your sensitive files.
+Be wary of advertisements for "free" anti-malware protection trials which promise to clean up your computer.
+These are often predatory scams which try to steal your personal information or gain access to your sensitive files.

 No one likes spam clogging up their inbox.
 According to SpamLaws.com, a website dedicated to providing consumers with relevant Internet security information, 14.5 billion spam emails are received globally per day.
-If you have the right antivirus software, consider spam a thing of the past!
+If you have the right antivirus protection software, consider spamming a thing of the past!
 Anti-spam tools can protect your network and mail from those annoying messages.
-Email security is of critical importance, especially if you operate your business through the web, conduct banking online or send correspondence with sensitive information.
+Email security is of critical importance, especially if you operate your large, medium, or small business through the web, conduct banking online or send correspondence with sensitive information.
+ESET Smart Security for business and F-Secure Internet Security (or F-Secure Anti-Virus) are two examples of great anti-virus programs for businesses.

 Anti-phishing software is designed to block websites which trick you into entering your personal information.
 For example, if you have a PayPal account chances are you have at some point received an email similar to a recent phishing scam, where fraudsters try to lure you into signing into your account through their link.
 If your antivirus doesn't have an anti-phishing feature, it's not the end of the world.
 Certain browsers like Firefox and Google Chrome have built-in anti-phishing protection.
 Moreover, many of the popular email hosts (Gmail, Yahoo!, Hotmail) have incorporated anti-phishing features within their platform.